 - 1. Minimum of 90 semester hours of graduate credit, including a minimum of 30 semesters hours at the Masters level, and a Minimum of 60 semester hours of graduate credit beyond the master's level.
 The required minimum 60 credits beyond the Masters level should include a minimum of 30 hours of Ph.D. dissertation research. - 2.
+Students admitted with a minimum of 30 semester hours at a Masters level should sign up for 7/8 level classes, if their Masters degree was conferred by a USA university.
+Students admitted with a Bachelor's degree or a foreign graduate degree should sign up for 5/6 level classes for the first 30 credit, and for 7/8 level classes thereafter. - 3.
+With the approval of the department graduate committee, certain courses taken in a foreign university may be considered as equivalent to some of the program courses or for full-filling pre-requisite requirements

-A grade of B- or higher is expected to be maintained for the required courses.
-A grade of B- or higher is also required for all of the pre-requisite courses. - 3.
-A cumulative graduate GPA of 3.0 or higher must be maintained. - 4.
-Satisfactory overall performance is expected on a written qualifying examination, which is administered after completion of the required graduate courses.
+- 4. A grade of B- or higher is expected to be maintained for the required courses.
+A grade of B- or higher is also required for all of the pre-requisite courses. - 5.
+A cumulative graduate GPA of 3.0 or higher must be maintained. - 6.
+Satisfactory overall performance is expected on a written qualifying examination, which is administered after completion of the required graduate courses for that exam.
 The qualifying examination covers the following graduate courses, including their pre- and/or co-requisites:

-PHCL5100/7100 Principles of Experimental Therapeutics I 3 PHCL5200/7200 Principles of Experimental Therapeutics II 3 PHCL5770/7770 Current Topics in Toxicology I 1 PHCL5460/7460 Current Topics in Pharmacokinetics/Toxicokinetics 1 PHCL5440/7440 Current Topics in Interpretation of Pharmaceutical Data 1
+PHCL5100/7100 Principles of Experimental Therapeutics I 3 PHCL5200/7200 Principles of Experimental Therapeutics II 3 PHCL5770/7770 Current Topics in Toxicology I 1 PHCL5440/7440 Current Topics in Interpretation of Pharmaceutical Data 1

-- 5. Selection of a doctoral research adviser, preparation of an acceptable written Ph.D. dissertation proposal in consultation with the adviser, and the satisfactory oral defense of the proposal before the dissertation advisory committee.
+- 7. Selection of a doctoral research adviser, preparation of an acceptable written Ph.D. dissertation proposal in consultation with the adviser, and the satisfactory oral defense of the proposal before the dissertation advisory committee.
 The written qualifying examination and the defense of the dissertation proposal will constitute the examination requirements necessary for advancement to candidacy for the Ph.D. in Experimental Therapeutics.
 The chair of the doctoral dissertation advisory committee will be the student's doctoral research adviser.
-The dissertation advisory committee will consist of at least two additional faculty members plus one member from outside the student's department or college. - 6.
-Subsequent to admission to candidacy for the Ph.D. degree, the student is expected to spend a minimum of two semesters in full-time study at The University of Toledo. - 7.
-Preparation of a Ph.D. dissertation based on the results of an original research investigation performed by the student during his/her Ph.D. program at The University of Toledo. - 8.
-Successful oral defense of the dissertation before the dissertation advisory committee and presentation of the results of the dissertation research in a seminar before the department of pharmacology. - 9.
+The dissertation advisory committee will consist of at least two additional faculty members plus one member from outside the student's department or college. - 8.
+Subsequent to admission to candidacy for the Ph.D. degree, the student is expected to spend a minimum of two semesters in full-time study at The University of Toledo. - 9.
+Preparation of a Ph.D. dissertation based on the results of an original research investigation performed by the student during his/her Ph.D. program at The University of Toledo. - 10.
+Successful oral defense of the dissertation before the dissertation advisory committee and presentation of the results of the dissertation research in a seminar before the department of pharmacology. - 11.
 Acceptance of the dissertation by the Ph.D. dissertation adviser and the dissertation advisory committee.